mdn/content/files/en-us/learn/html/introduction_to_html/creating_hyperlinks/index.md

 This results in a link that looks like this: [Send email to nowhere](mailto:nowhere@mozilla.org).

 In fact, the email address is optional.
-If you omit it and your {{htmlattrxref("href", "a")}} is "mailto:", a new outgoing email window will be opened by the user's email client with no destination address.
+If you omit it and your [`href`](/en-US/docs/Web/HTML/Element/a#href) is "mailto:", a new outgoing email window will be opened by the user's email client with no destination address.
 This is often useful as "Share" links that users can click to send an email to an address of their choosing.

 ### Specifying details